Oscar-laba/InsuranceApp/README.md

 # InsuranceApp
-app in course of laba
+app in course of laba test automation